 The ‘About’ page of the search engine clearly mentions that the company has no interest in storing data logs, user information and does not target users with multiple ads.

-This engine is an ideal choice for someone who wants to enjoy secret and private browsing; a unique shelter from 5 and 9 eyes alliances which work together to share user data internationally.
+This adult search engine is an ideal choice for someone who wants to enjoy secret and private browsing; a unique shelter from 5 and 9 eyes alliances which work together to share user data internationally.

 Considerations for the best privacy search engines

-- Search results – Majority of the search engines do not do well with privacy but make sure you go through the search results and the companies’ about page to know its privacy
+- Search results – Majority of the search engines do not do well with privacy but make sure you go through the search results and the companies’ about page to know its privacy and its stand on search-engine tracking

 - Privacy – Try to understand and look for things which the search engine might log.
 If you are not sure then either you go through this blog to check multiple reviews of the search engines.